sebdah/pok3r-layout/README.md

 The great thing is that you can pick and choose from the settings below.
 Treat this guide as an example, not the Truth of a great set up.

-The layout I have looks like this:
+The layout I have looks like this (the red keys are the modified ones):

 <img src="https://github.com/sebdah/pok3r-layout/blob/master/keyboard-layout.png" />